Optimal Quoting under Adverse Selection and Price Reading: Acknowledgements

-We would like to express our sincere gratitude to all those who made possible the research that led to this paper.
-The authors are especially grateful to Richard Anthony (HSBC).
+The authors would like to express their sincere gratitude to all those who made this research possible, and especially to Richard Anthony (HSBC) and Jean-Michel Beacco (Institut Louis Bachelier).
+The authors' thoughts go to Jean-Michel, who sadly died in a mountaineering accident while this paper was being written.